Cross elasticity of demand

 Why does a firm want to know XED?

-Horizontal integration usually means merging with a rival, such as the merger of pharmaceutical giants Glaxo Wellcome and SmithKline Beecham to create GlaxoSmithKline (GSK) in 2000.
+Horizontal integration usually means merging with a rival, such as the merger of brewing giants Anheuser-Busch InBev and SABMiller in 2015.
 Horizontal integration occurs when two or more firms producing similar products merge with each other, or where one takes over the other.